dcarr178/Vintage-HOA-CCRs/CovenantsConditionsAndRestrictions.md

 ##### Section 8.01 Damage to Private Streets

 All streets within the Property are private, not public streets, as defined under applicable Utah statutes and Provo City Ordinances.
-The Association waives any claim against Provo City Corporation for any and all damage to private streets within the Property.

 ##### Section 8.02 Duty to Restore and Replace